cisnlp/cisnlp.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [Center for Information and Language Processing](https://www.cis.uni-muenchen.de/) located at [Ludwig Maximilian University Munich](https://www.en.uni-muenchen.de/index.html).
-Our primary focus is linguistically-informed Neural NLP: We use our deep understanding of language in our research and believe in the principle that learning is key to successful NLP -- the same way that the language capabilities of humans are based on learning.
+We are a dynamic research group at the [Center for Information and Language Processing](https://www.cis.uni-muenchen.de/) at [Ludwig Maximilian University Munich](https://www.en.uni-muenchen.de/index.html), under the supervision of [Prof. Hinrich Schütze](https://www.cis.lmu.de/schuetze/).
+Our research areas include:

-Our research areas are representation learning, multilinguality, machine learning for low-resource scenarios, cognitively motivated deep learning, linguistically informed deep learning (especially for morphology), digital humanities, and the intersection of NLP and robotics.
+- Large Language Models (LLMs): We explore the behavior, structure, and potential of LLMs, examining their capabilities, biases, and self-assessment mechanisms to improve reliability and interpretability.
+- Knowledge Expansion in NLP Models: We investigate how models can acquire and integrate new knowledge over time, using techniques that help improve their comprehension and generation abilities.
+- Representation Learning and Interpretability:  We study how language models represent linguistic and conceptual information by analyzing neurons and internal circuits to better understand and refine model behavior.
+- Multilingual NLP: We address challenges in processing and evaluating multiple languages by developing benchmarks and methods for multilingual evaluation, including work on low-resource languages.
+- Intersection of NLP and Robotics:  We integrate language understanding into robotic systems to enable natural, adaptable interaction in multimodal environments.

 You can find resources (data, code, repositories) released by CIS lab members on our [GitHub page](https://github.com/cisnlp) and [HuggingFace page](https://huggingface.co/cis-lmu).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->